Here’s a Checklist for Disaster Recovery Plans

 - Who has access to secure systems or the ability to grant authorization to others?

 - What tasks need to be completed in each department to restore operations ASAP?

-- When you Google “checklist for disaster recovery plan,” it’s shocking how many lists neglect to mention the risk of actual human harm in a disaster.
-You must have a plan for how you’ll take care of your employees.
+When you Google “checklist for disaster recovery plan,” it’s shocking how many lists neglect to mention the risk of actual human harm in a disaster.
+If your plan is focused on the organization as a whole (rather than specific systems), then you must have a plan for how you’ll take care of your employees.

 - What if there are widespread injuries at the office?

 - Where are medical supplies kept?
 Who has access to them, and how can they be distributed to those who need them?

 - How will you obtain urgent medical care for the more serious emergencies?